uriborrajo/HETGEN1000/README.md

 ### 3. COUNT THE READ DATA
-To count the number of READS in a sequence file for a species, UNIX tools can be used.
-The command counts reads from R1, which should be equal to R2 otherwise we will have to equal the total reads of the two sequences (see UNPAIRED FASTQ FILES).
-The command divides the output number by 4 to get the number of sequence reads.
+- To count the number of reads in a sequence file for a species, Unix tools can be used.

+- This command counts reads from R1, which should be equal to R2.
+Otherwise, we will have to equal the total reads of the two sequences (see UNPAIRED FASTQ FILES).

+- The command divides the output number by 4 to get the number of sequence reads.

 ```
 for i in *_R1_*.fastq.gz; do echo $i; gunzip -c $i | wc -l | awk '{print $1/4}'; done